-There are few hikes in Ireland as rewarding as the Coumshingaun Lough walk.
+There are few hikes in Ireland as rewarding as the Coumshingaun Lake Walk.

-In fact, with a glorious ragged beauty that only Irish landscapes seem to provide, there are few places in Europe that offer views as mighty as the walk up around Coumshingaun Lake.
+In fact, with a glorious rugged beauty that only Irish landscapes seem to provide, there are few places in Europe that offer views as mighty as the walk up around Coumshingaun Lough.

-Forming a majestic natural amphitheatre, the pear-shaped Coumshingaun Lake is flanked on three sides by rocky cliffs and offers magnificent views across County Waterford from its summit.
+Forming a majestic natural amphitheater, the pear-shaped Coumshingaun Lake is flanked on three sides by rocky cliffs and offers magnificent views across County Waterford from its summit.

 In the guide below, you’ll discover everything you need to know about making the epic journey that’s widely regarded as one of the best things to do in Waterford.